IntersectMBO/governance-actions/mainnet/2026-04-27-twa-tweag/tweag-treasury-withdrawal.jsonld.md

 When a 2026 TRSC is established, the funding for this project will be migrated via the ‘disburse’ action.

-When the Legal contract is prepared and Input Output is ready, funding for this project will be transferred using the Fund action to a PSSC.
+When the Legal contract is prepared and Tweag is ready, funding for this project will be transferred using the Fund action to a PSSC.
 All milestones will be outlined within the metadata.

 A dashboard will be available for the community to audit the TRSC or PSSC and track metrics related to this withdrawn ada as well as being immutably verifiable on chain.